D4V3M0NK/meshcentral-meshAgentController/README.md

 __`connectionsFolder`__ (optional, default = )

 The folder that contains all the connection files.
 When set, you can initiate `fly` with just the name of the connection file, as opposed to the full path to that connection file.
-The setting can either reference the absolute folder path, or relative to the `meshcmd` file:
+The setting can either reference the absolute folder path, or relative folder path to the `meshcmd` file:
 * `connectionsFolder=/home/dave/files/remoteDevices` (absolute referencing)
 * `connectionsFolder=./files/remoteDevices` (relative referencing)